charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 ### Buy me a coffee! 🥑

 * **[Buy me a ~~Coffee~~ healthy avocado! 🥑 ](https://www.buymeacoffee.com/charles.m.knox)** I can't drink much coffee, but I do need to eat healthy, and avocados are expensive! 🙂

+### OpenCollective

+You can see my [OpenCollective profile here](https://opencollective.com/charles-knox).
+As of writing this (3/15/2021), I do not have any repositories with >100 GitHub stars, so I cannot host any repositories there.
+As soon as I do, I'll add them to OpenCollective, and people can make contributions.

 ### Tip via crypto currencies